mozilla-platform-ops/relops-infra/treeherder/readme.md

 ## Requirements

 * Taskcluster client credentials
-* A completed try push and its revision string
+* A completed try push and its revision

 ## To-Do